Uniform Reliability of Self-Join-Free Conjunctive Queries: Preliminaries

-Here, \#P is the complexity class of problems that count witnesses of an NP-relation (e.g., satisfying assignments of a logical formula, vertex covers of a graph).
-A function $F$ is \#P-hard if every function in \#P has a PTIME \e{Turing reduction} (or \e{Cook reduction}) to~$F$.
+Recall that \#P is the complexity class of problems that count witnesses of an NP-relation (e.g., satisfying assignments of a logical formula, vertex covers of a graph, etc.).
+A function $F$ is \#P-hard if every function in \#P has a polynomial-time \e{Turing reduction} (or \e{Cook reduction}) to~$F$.

-\myparagraph{Uniform reliability.} We focus on the uniform variant of the reliability of a query, or PQE, where the probability of every fact is $1/2$.
-This problem is the same as counting the subinstances that satisfy the query (up to division/multiplication by $2^n$ where $n$ is the number of facts in the database).
-More formally, let $Q$ be a CQ and let $I$ be an instance.
-We denote by $\modelset(Q,I) \defeq \set{J\subseteq I\mid J\models Q}$. the set of all subinstances $J$ of $I$ that satisfy $Q$. \begin{definition} The problem of \emph{uniform reliability} for a CQ $Q$, denoted $\UMC(Q)$, is that of determining, given an instance $I$ over $Q$, how many subinstances of $I$ satisfy $Q$.
-In other words, $\UMC(Q)$ is the problem of computing $\card{\modelset(Q,I)}$, given $I$.
-We study the \e{data complexity} of this problem, i.e., $Q$ is fixed and the complexity is a function of the input~$I$. \end{definition}
+We stress that Theorem~\ref{thm:DS-dichotomy} applies to CQs \e{without} self-joins.
+In the presence of self-joins, being hierarchical is still necessary for tractability, but no longer sufficient~\cite[Theorem~4.23, Proposition~4.25]{DBLP:series/synthesis/2011Suciu}.